 What is Cold Laser Therapy?

-Cold laser also called low level laser therapy (LLLT) uses low-powered laser light to stimulate a biological response.
+Cold laser also called low level laser therapy (LLLT) and photobiomodulation (PBM) uses low-powered laser light to to stimulate healing, relieve pain, and reduce inflammation (Hamblin, 2017).
 These lasers emit no heat, sound, or vibration.
 Instead of generating a heating effect, LLLT acts by inducing a photochemical reaction in the cell, a process referred to as biostimulation or photobiomodulation.
 The mechanisms of low level laser therapy are complex, but essentially rely upon the absorption of particular visible red and near infrared wave lengths in photoreceptors within sub-cellular components, particularly the mitochondria.
 Stimulation of the mitochondria of the cell stimulates greater amounts of ATP (adenosine tri-phosphate), our body’s primary molecular energy source.
 With more energy available at the cellular level, LLLT has a potent action that results in stimulation of the normal functions of the cell.

 LLLT has now developed into a therapeutic procedure that is used in three main ways: to reduce inflammation, swelling, and chronic joint disorders; to promote healing of wounds, deeper tissues, and nerves; and to treat neurological disorders and pain.